 BraveTart, the Book!

 One of the many advantages of giving Stella's cookbook, BraveTart: Iconic American Desserts, as a gift is that it's easy to tell if the intended recipient has it or not.
 If they do, you'll probably already have seen on Instagram their uncannily accurate homemade Nutter Butters and their DIY "Twinkies" filled with tres leches.
 Or they'll have shown up at some gathering with Stella's frankly insane "Pig Newtons" (yeah, that's Fig Newtons with bacon fat in the dough and bacon bits in the filling).
 Or they'll have surprised you with an erudite explanation of how Oreos got their name.
-Filled with fascinating histories that honor the American tradition of dessert-making, along with tons of irresistible recipes you won't find on Serious Eats, BraveTart is the book of the year for us, and it will be for whomever you give it to as well.
+Filled with fascinating histories that honor the American tradition of dessert-making, along with tons of irresistible recipes you won't find on Serious Eats, BraveTart is literally the best gift for bakers (providing they don't already have it).

 A Good Food Processor